-The following decision support tools (DST), competencies and other documents have been developed to assist RN working as sexual assault nurse examiners (SANE) to assess risk of exposure to sexually transmitted infections (STI) including HIV, and safely dispense appropriate prophylactic agents to prevent infection following a sexual assault.
+The following decision support tools (DST), competencies and other documents have been developed to assist providers working as sexual assault examiners to assess risk of exposure to sexually transmitted infections (STI) including HIV, and safely dispense appropriate prophylactic agents to prevent infection following a sexual assault.
 Dispensing immunoprophylactic agents and post-exposure chemoprophylactic agents for the purpose of preventing infection is a Section 6 restricted activity with limits and conditions as set out in the Nurses (Registered) and Nurse Practitioners Regulation under the Health Professions Act.

 Registered nurses who compound, dispense or administer immunoprophylactic or chemoprophylactic agents to prevent infection following sexual assault must either:

 - possess the competencies established by the BC Women's Sexual Assault Service (BCW SAS) and follow decision support tools established by BCW SAS [Note: This applies to sexual assault nurse examiners] or

 - possess the competencies established by the BC Centre for Disease Control (BCCDC) and follow DST established by BCCDC.
 [Note: This will apply to registered nurses who hold CRNBC certification in STI management]

 The competencies and DST that follow are those established by BCW SAS for use by SANE.

 DST and other documents have been developed for SANE working in hospital-based emergency departments with access to an emergency physician, attending patients age 13 and over who have been sexually assaulted within the previous seven days.
 RN must have employer support to use these DST.

 SANE refer to the emergency physician for patient-specific medication orders when the patient is pregnant or breastfeeding.
 It is recommended that RN utilizing the DST and other related documents follow established criteria for referral and transfer of care to the emergency department physician.